Report modern slavery as a first responder

 If the conclusive grounds decision is negative

-The potential victim will receive move-on support for 9 working days after the receipt of the negative CG decision.
+The potential victim will receive move-on support for up to 14 working days after the receipt of the negative conclusive grounds decision.
 However, an extension request for an additional period of support can be made by the individual’s support worker.

 Ask for a reconsideration

-• there are specific concerns that the original decision made is not in line with guidance
+- there are specific concerns that a decision is not in line with the guidance

 If a potential victim does not want you to refer their case